-- A speech on any matter of administration for which the Government is responsible under SO 17: - ▶ A Member, other than a Minister, may address the Special Chamber on any matter of administration for which the Government is responsible.
+- A motion on any matter of administration for which the Government is responsible under SO 17: - A Member, other than a Minister, may address the Special Chamber on any matter of administration for which the Government is responsible.
 The Member must first give notice in writing to the Speaker and receive his/her permission.
-The notice to the Speaker must be given no less than seven days in advance and must include a text not exceeding 400 words. - ► The Speaker may edit the contents of the speech and the Member is required to read the approved text. - ▶ The Minister responsible for the matter may reply. - Members are not allowed to seek clarification or interrupt a Member who is speaking.
+The notice to the Speaker must be given no less than seven days in advance and must include a text not exceeding 400 words. - The Speaker may edit the contents of the speech and the Member is required to read the approved text. - Not more than two Members may submit SO 17 motions in each Special Chamber meeting, and each of those Members may submit up to two motions in the meeting. - ► The Minister responsible for the matter may reply.